GQQian/detect-deception/README.md

-Open ./detect_deception.ipynb with Jupyter Notebook.
+Open 'detect_deception.ipynb' with Jupyter Notebook.
 This file contains codes for reading data, word embeddings setup, model building etc. Note that this code is for rapid prototyping, so the code contains irrelavent content, particularly in the model building portion.